 The Bergen Line: Oslo - Bergen, Norway

-Passing fjords, glaciers and snow-capped peaks, the infamous Bergen Line is one of Norway's most impressive train journeys.
-Travelling from Oslo to Bergen over 7 hours, you'll travel through some of Scandinavia's most imposing landscapes and Europe's largest mountain plateau, Hardangervidda (pictured).
+Passing fjords, glaciers and snow-capped peaks, the Bergen Line is one of Norway's most impressive train journeys.
+Travelling from Oslo to Bergen over 7 hrs, you travel through some of Scandinavia's most imposing landscapes and Europe's largest mountain plateau, Hardangervidda.

 The Bernina Express: Chur, Switzerland - Tirano, Italy

-Travelling at around 20mph, the slowest scenic train in our selection, the Bernina "Express" hardly deserves its title.
+Travelling at around 35km/ph, the slowest scenic train in our selection, the Bernina "Express" hardly deserves its title.
 But as it winds its way through the southern Alps, over bridges, gorges and precarious mountain passes, you wouldn’t want it to go any faster.
 Navigating close to 200 bridges and boring through mountains via 55 tunnels, this is a feat of engineering so impressive it has earned itself Unesco World Heritage status.
-The glass-roofed train has been designed to offer the best panoramic views; as the train climbs over the Albula pass to St Moritz, you won't be disappointed by the views.
+The glass-roofed train has been designed to offer the best panoramic views, climbing over the Albula pass to St Moritz.

 It's not currently possible to buy tickets for the Bernina Express on Loco2, but you can travel as far as Chur where the Bernina Express departs.
 Route map, timetables and tickets available from Rhaetian Railways

 Search for trains to Chur | Bernina Express available via Rhaetian Railways | Journey time: Approx. 4 hrs